cortezpedro/chfem/README.md

 ### Compile

-A python script was implemented to handle compilation with nvcc.
+A python script was implemented to handle compilation with `nvcc`.
 Any specific additional flag can be passed as input.
 For more info, run the script with the `-h` flag.

 ```bash
 ~[root]$ cd compile